Project Leads: Anna Brookes, Cate May Burton, Esmé Decker, George Radner

 Host a workshop in your community!
 The Climate Hub is committed to openly sharing its resources.
 Click below to download the workshop toolkit, drop us a line to let us know how it went!download toolkit

 We would like to acknowledge our partners, including Be The Change Earth Alliance, for helping scale this project.

 Last but not least, we would like to acknowledge and thank all the project leads, facilitators, volunteers, and members of the Climate Hub team who have carried forward this vision.
-This project was developed by Em Mittertreiner, George Radner, and Meghan Little from the ideas and research of Grace Nosek.
+This project was developed and founded by Em Mittertreiner, George Radner, and Meghan Little from the ideas and research of Grace Nosek.